 A good exercise can be to write without thinking.
 Just grab a pen and paper and start.
 Write down any words, any sentences as they come.
 Don’t stop, don’t think, just let your brain throw out whatever it wants.
 You’ll be surprised what it may come up with.
 In amongst the jumble, could be the lead you need.

 I’m not suggesting you to spy on people, or nose into private conversations (although we all do sometimes).
 But when we’re out and about, especially when we’re waiting for something, it’s easy to distract ourselves with our handy dandy phones.
 Next time this happens to you, try not reach for the phone (or tablet, or even book).
 Try not to do anything.
 Just sit and observe.
 You never know what you might see!

 6. Do something new

-Get up, breakfast, travel, work, home, dinner, bed – routine is both comforting and stifiling – and it does nothing for the old creative juices.
+Get up, breakfast, travel, work, home, dinner, bed – routine is both comforting and stifling.
+And it does nothing for the creative mind.
 So try doing something different.
-You could take a different route to work, cook something new (or in my case actually cook!), try a new hobby, take a class, wear an outfit you’d never usually wear.
-Anything to shake up the same-old, same-old we can all get into from time to time.
+You could take an alternative route to work, cook something new (or in my case actually cook!), try a new hobby, take a class, or just wear an outfit you’d never usually wear.
+Anything to shake up the same-old, same-old habits we can all get into from time to time.

 These are only a few ways to get inspired.
 What do you do to find inspiration?
-Let me know in the comments!
+Please share in the comments!